COVID19 Prevention Checklist Industry Guidance

 Please note: This document may be updated as additional information and resources become available.

-- The number of individuals that can gather in a shared space must not exceed the limit established by the Governor’s Executive Order, currently set at 50 people indoors and 100 people outdoors.
+- The number of individuals that can gather in a shared space must not exceed the limit established by the Governor’s Executive Order.
 Individuals enclosed in their vehicles do not count against the gathering limit.

 - People in a shared space must be able to maintain 6 feet of physical distance.
 If the shared spaces at your facility, e.g. restroom or concession areas, cannot accommodate individuals maintaining 6 feet of physical distance, further restrict the number of individuals allowed in that space beyond the limits established by Executive Order.

-- Require all staff, vendors, and customers to wear a face covering where physical distancing is difficult to maintain, per CDC recommendations and pertinent Executive Orders from the Office of the Governor.
+- Require all staff, vendors, and customers to wear a face covering, per CDC recommendations and pertinent Executive Orders from the Office of the Governor.
+(Updated 11/5/20)